Stop Doing These 4 Things if You Want To Be Happier

 1- Stop thinking of happiness as the absence of pain and sadness

-I don’t think most of us are longing for the always smiley, superficial, facade of happiness; rather a sense of self-contentment, inner peace, and a feeling of being at home in life.
-I think we are looking for a feeling of being truly alive and fulfilled.
+I don’t think most of us are longing for the always smiley, superficial, facade of happiness; rather a sense of self-contentment, inner peace, and a feeling of being at home in our skin.

 When we sit in the darkness, we can then experience and appreciate the light.
-Feel the feels!

 “Whatever you fight, you strengthen, and what you resist, persists.” ~Eckhart Tolle